bdeleonardis1/61ADatabaseDemo/README.md

     return "Users have answered {} correctly and {} incorrectly for {:.2f}%".format(correct, incorrect, correct / (correct + incorrect))
 ```

 We add a route the same way we did in the workshop.
-Then we get a cursor like we did before (combining getting the connection and the cursor in one line).
+Then we get a cursor like we did before (combining getting the connection and a cursor in one line).
 Then we use the cursor to execute an SQL query.
-We use cur.fetchone() to get the first record (there will only ever be one because COUNT() counts all the rows).
-This returns a tuple with the values for each column.
-Then we pick the first element (index 0) which corresponds to how many correct/incorrect answers there are.
-Notice we don’t have to run con.commit() because we are not updating our database and don’t have to save anything.
+We use cur.fetchone() to get the first record returned by this statement (there will only ever be one because COUNT() combines all the rows into one).
+This returns a tuple with the values for each column that our query returns.
+Then we select the first and only column (index 0) which corresponds to how many correct/incorrect answers there are.
+Notice we do not have to run con.commit() because we are not updating our database so we therefore do not have to save anything.
 The last line returns a text response summary of the data.

 ## Questions?
 Email bdeleonardis@berkeley.edu or ask in the slack group.